Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Experiment

 \subsubsection{Evaluation Metrics}

 We follow standard evaluation protocols for each task.
 For multi-frame infrared small target detection \cite{ying2025infrared}, we adopt pixel-level metrics including the Probability of Detection ($P_d$), False Alarm rate ($F_a$), and the Area Under the Curve (AUC).
-For the space object detection task \cite{chen2024convolutional}, we evaluate both object-level and pixel-level performance.
-Specifically, we report the Recall ($\text{R}^t$), False Alarms ($\text{FA}^t$), and $\text{F1}^t$-score at the object level, along with the Intersection over Union (IoU) at the pixel level.
+For the space debris detection task \cite{chen2024convolutional}, we evaluate both object-level and pixel-level performance.
+Specifically, we report the Recall ($\mathrm{R}^t$), False Alarms ($\mathrm{FA}^t$), and $\mathrm{F1}^t$-score at the object level, along with the Intersection over Union (IoU) at the pixel level.
+Note that the final values are reported as sequence level averages.